Lee Health feels financial ramifications of pandemic

 Lee Health on May 18 announced two voluntary programs for employees “intended to reduce labor costs.”
 The programs offer employees either a severance payout or a “summer sabbatical.”

 They are completely voluntary, officials stressed.

-“We have taken steps to reduce non-essential operating expenses, but the magnitude of COVID-19’s impact on our health system requires us to take action to align our staffing with the volume of patients we are seeing today and in the coming future,” Antonucci said Monday.
+“We have taken steps to reduce non-essential operating expenses, but the magnitude of COVID-19’s impact on our health system requires us to take action to align our staffing with the volume of patients we are seeing today and in the coming future,” he said.

-A decline in admissions and surgery numbers — which Antonucci said were down 50-55 percent — are major factors driving the programs.
+A decline in admissions and surgery numbers – which Antonucci said were down 50 percent to 55 percent – are major factors driving the programs.

 According to Lee Health, the Voluntary Exit Program “allows employees to separate from Lee Health with a generous severance payout.”

 The other program announced was the Voluntary Summer Sabbatical, which “allows an employee to take four to six weeks off during the summer with or without using their paid time off.”

 “These voluntary programs will help ensure the long-term viability of our health system so that we may continue to provide the safe care that our community deserves,” Antonucci said.
 “As I mentioned, this is entirely voluntary and is the decision of the employee.”

 Serology testing, or testing for COVID-19 antibodies, began on May 18 at Lee Health.
 Antonucci said serology testing shows the presence of coronavirus antibodies in a patient’s blood stream.